MirjaLagerwaard/ProgrammeerprojectData/REPORT.md

 * dashboard > data

-In this folder you can find all the .json and .csv files which contains the data of the calendar heatmap, map of Syria and the barchart.
+In this folder you can find all the .json and .csv files which contain the data of the Calendar Heatmap, Map of Syria and the Barchart.

 * dashboard > images